 - Machine code of the TOE: check the first four characters of the machine code printed on the rating plate label (silver) on the hardware chassis.

-- Firmware version of the TOE: check the login screen (top right side of the page) of the Remote Communication Gate A (hereafter, "RC Gate") via the client computer's Web browser.
+The Machine Code of the TOE identifies the hardware that is not equipped with the additional memory and expanded storage, which can be installed in the TOE. - Firmware version of the TOE: check the login screen (top right side of the page) of the Remote Communication Gate A (hereafter, "RC Gate") via the client computer's Web browser.